sudorandom/kmcd.dev/content/posts/2025/wordseq-vibe-coding/index.md

 ---
 categories: ["article"]
 tags: ["gamedev", "react", "typescript", "ai", "llm", "vibe-coding", "wordseq", "gemini", "chatgpt", "jules"]
-date: "2025-05-30T10:00:00Z" # Placeholder date - updated slightly
+date: "2025-07-22T10:00:00Z"
 description: "A skeptical look at AI-driven development, and how 'vibe coding' helped and hindered the UI for my game, wordseq."
-cover: "cover-vibe-coding.png" # Placeholder image
+cover: "cover.png"
-images: [] # Add any relevant new images here
+images: ["/posts/wordseq-vibe-coding/cover.png"]
 featured: ""
 featuredalt: ""
 featuredpath: "date"
 linktitle: ""
 title: "Vibe Coding: My Skeptical Foray into AI for Game UI (and Why I Still Reached for the Reins)"
-slug: "vibe-coding-ai-skepticism-wordseq-ui" # Updated slug
+slug: "wordseq-vibe-coding"
 type: "posts"
 draft: true
 ---

 Let's be honest, the current frenzy around AI feels a bit like a gold rush, and I've been watching from the sidelines with a healthy dose of skepticism.
 I mean, I have been using AI as a glorified search engine for a while now, but it seems like entire industries are rushing to rip out their foundations and replace them with something shiny and new, without fully understanding the long-term implications.
 It often feels like swapping out a foundation of concrete for what might turn out to be asbestos.
+That said, I've learned that I shouldn't speak on things unless I have a decent mount of experience with it.

-My general take?
-AI is neat for 'smarter' autocomplete, a helpful assistant for well-defined, small-scale tasks.
+AI is neat for "smarter" autocomplete and as a helpful assistant for well-defined, small-scale tasks.
 But the idea of it independently architecting complex systems, or people using it to build things they fundamentally don't understand, strikes me as not only irresponsible but potentially dangerous.
 You can't just prompt your way to a robust, maintainable, and ethically sound application if you don't grasp the underlying principles.

 However, despite this skepticism, the challenge of crafting a polished UI for my daily word game, [wordseq](https://wordseq.com), nudged me to dip a toe into these waters.
-After diving deep into the Go code for puzzle generation (which I wrote about [here](./wordseq)), it was time to build the face of the game.
+After diving deep into the Go code for puzzle generation (which I wrote about [here](https://www.google.com/search?q=./wordseq)), it was time to build the face of the game.
 Could AI at least help me get the *look* and *feel* right, even if I didn't trust it with game puzzle generation?

 So I started vibe coding.
 Vibe coding is less about expecting AI to write flawless, complex applications from scratch, and more about using it to rapidly get the *vibe* right.
 Getting AI to translate a mental image into a tangible starting point.
 My overall impression from this experiment?
 AI is indeed pretty decent at getting that raw material into the air.
-But give it too complex of a target, or ask it to make sound architectural decisions, and it will completely fall apart.
+But give it too complex a target or ask it to make sound architectural decisions, and it will completely fall apart.

 For `wordseq`'s frontend, built with React and TypeScript, I experimented primarily with **Gemini** and **ChatGPT**, and also gave **Jules** a try.
 My goal was to see if these tools could accelerate development, especially on the UI front where my own design skills are... not great.
-I'm a backend developer after all.
+I'm a backend developer, after all.

 ## Hitting the Ground Running